Before we start:

 Exactly what information is sent in the

-Referer header in a request from your site is determined by the
+Referer header in a request from your site is determined

 Referrer-Policy header you set.

 When no policy is set, the browser's default is used.
 Websites often defer to the browser’s default.